3 Advanced Model Validation

 instrumented with assertions to be checked and user-defined coverage targets.
 In

-the following discussion we shall refer to such assertions and coverage targets
+the following discussion, we will refer to such assertions and coverage targets

 as Validator objectives.
 The tool is then invoked on the instrumented model to